-If you're considering a divorce, there are a lot of aspects to consider, from dividing assets to outlining custody arrangements.
+If you're considering a divorce, there are a lot of aspects to think about, from dividing assets to outlining custody arrangements.
 It can be easy to get overwhelmed with all the things you need to evaluate.
-That's why it's important to simplify the process as much as possible and take it one step at time.
+That's why it's important to simplify the process as much as possible and take it one step at a time.

-One of the first things you should determine when you're considering a divorce is whether you need to state grounds for divorce.
-Some states require a reason and some are “no-fault” and do not require a reason.
-Some states have both options.
+One of the first things you should determine when you're considering a divorce is whether you need to state any grounds for the divorce.
+All states allow "no-fault" divorces that do not require a reason.

 Grounds for divorce are typically required when you file for a "fault divorce."
-In fault divorce, you are citing your spouse's specific actions as creating reason for the divorce.
-Adultery, for example, is one of the most commonly cited grounds for divorce.
+In a fault divorce, you are citing your spouse's specific actions as creating a reason for the divorce.
+Adultery, for example, is one of the most common grounds for divorce.

-If you file for a fault divorce, you'll need to prove to the court why your spouse is at fault, and that they did commit the actions you're claiming they did.
+If you file for a fault divorce, you'll need to prove to the court why your spouse is at fault, and that they committed the actions you're claiming they did.

-In some states, you may be required to be separated from your spouse for a certain length of time before you file, typically ranging from a few months to a year.
+Some states require you and your spouse to separate for a certain length of time before you file, typically ranging from a few months to a year.

-To determine whether or what grounds for divorce you should claim, you'll need to first learn whether your state allows for fault divorce, or just no-fault divorce.
+To determine whether or what grounds for divorce you should claim, you'll need to first learn whether your state allows fault divorces or whether your only option is no-fault divorce.
 If you have the option between the two, you'll need to decide if you want to claim fault or not, and then, what kind of fault you're allowed to try to prove in your area.

-Getting a divorce can be an emotional and technically-complicated process.
+Getting a divorce can be an emotional and complicated process.
 Hiring a divorce attorney can help you untangle those rules and procedures.
-The support of an attorney could make it easier to understand your rights and options when you file for a divorce, and can help you through the divorce proceedings to increase the odds of getting your desired outcomes.
+The support of an attorney could make it easier to understand your rights and options when you file for a divorce and can help you through the divorce proceedings to increase the odds of getting your desired outcomes.